[This page is in an early stage of development. 4/30/25]

 If you are unfamiliar with the history of humanity presented in The Urantia Book, you may want to start by reviewing Genetic Introductions, Mutations, and Evolution: a Urantia Book perspective.

-The short version is that the human genetic mutation occurred 1,000,000 years ago, which is termed Andonite.
-The mutation did not produce sufficient intelligence for civilization to develop.
+The short version is that the human genetic mutation (“Andonite”) occurred 1,000,000 years ago.
+The mutation did not produce sufficient intelligence for civilization to develop on a group level.
+But on an individual level, the mutation provided minimally sufficient intellectual advancement for the activation of true spiritual faithfulness.
 Another mutation occurred 500,000 years ago near Afghanistan, giving rise to six colored races.
 To greater and lesser degrees, all of these races possessed sufficient intelligence for the development of civilization.
-Genetic develops occurred around 200,000 years ago and 37,000 years ago that do not summarize easily.
-But suffice it to say, these relate to the Nodites and Adamites, respectively.
+Genetic changes occurred around 200,000 years ago and 37,000 years ago that do not summarize easily.
+But suffice it to say, they relate to the Nodites and Adamites, respectively.
 The mix of Nodite and Adamite is termed Andite.
-Nodites relates to our poorly preserved records of the Nephilim, who, during the times of Adam, had a cultural center known as the Land of Nod.
+Nodite relates to our poorly preserved records of the Nephilim, who, during the times of Adam, had a cultural center known as the Land of Nod.

 Climate and Geology